HL7/smart-app-launch/input/pages/app-launch.md

 context parameters</a>.*

-The app then instructs the browser to navigate the browser to the EHR's **authorization URL** as determined above.
+The app then instructs the browser to navigate to the EHR's **authorization URL** as determined above.
 For example to cause the browser to issue a `GET`: